schilkp/ws2812b_spi/README.md

 This will reduce RAM-overhead, but will usually increase interrupt load and processing overhead.

-Furthermore the time between SPI bytes is critical and has to be consistent and very short.
+Furthermore, the time between SPI bytes is critical and has to be consistent and very short.
 Any interrupt-based implementation must run at a high enough priority to be handled instantly.

 ## Driver Configuration & Settings